Houston Astros: Personnel

+Active roster

 Spring training

 The Astros have held their spring training at The Ballpark of the Palm Beaches in West Palm Beach, Florida since 2017.
 They share the stadium with the Washington Nationals.

 From 1985 to 2016, the Astros held spring training at Osceola Heritage Park in Kissimmee, Florida.

 Minor league affiliations

 The Houston Astros farm system consists of seven minor league affiliates.